logo

 Paralegal Salary and Career Outlook

-According to the BLS, the median annual pay for paralegals is $52,920.1 Aspiring paralegals should note that salaries can vary depending upon location, education, and experience.
-The highest-earning 10% of paralegals earn more than $85,160, while the lowest-earning 10% earn less than $32,900.1 Entry-level paralegals can typically expect to earn lower than the median.
-There are approximately 345,600 paralegals employed across the United States.1 Florida has the highest overall employment of paralegals and legal assistants, with 33,760 employed.2 Washington DC has the highest concentration of jobs and is the top paying state for paralegals.2
+According to the BLS, the median annual pay for paralegals was $60,970, but salary can vary by location, education, and experience.1 The highest-earning 10% of paralegals earned more than $98,830, while the lowest-earning 10% earned less than $39,710.1 California had the highest employment level of paralegals and legal assistants, with 39,220 employed.2 Washington DC had the highest concentration of paralegal jobs and was also the top-paying state for paralegals.2

 What is the difference between paralegals and lawyers?